chetwinlow/tp/docs/DeveloperGuide.md

    2. Repeat the same test cases as 1.2 and 1.3.<br>
       Expected: No reservation is added.
 Error message shown, telling users to set tables before use.

+### Editing a customer

+1. Editing a customer while all customers are being shown.
+    1. Prerequisites: List all customers using the `listC` command.
+    2. Test case: `editC 1 n/Chetwin lp/5000` <br>
+       Expected: First customer in the list will be updated to have "Chetwin" and "5000" as his `name` and `loyalty points` respectively.
+Details of the edited customer shown in the results display.
+    3. Test case: `editC -1 e/chetwinlow@gmail.com` <br>
+       Expected: Nobody is edited.
+Error details shown in the results display with a result message `Invalid comamnd format...`
+    4. Test case: `editC 1` <br>
+       Expected: Nobody is edited.
+Error details shown in the results display with a result message `At least one field to edit must be provided.`
+    5. Other incorrect edit commands to try: `editC ` / `editC f/invalid prefix` / `edit 1` / `editC x n/john`(where x is larger than the customer
+       list size) <br>
+       Expected: Nobody is edited.
+Error details shown in the results display.
+Entering the first 2 commands will produce the same error message as test case 1.3 while entering `edit 1` will produce the error message `Unknown command` and the last one resulting in error message `The customer index provided is invalid`

+2. Editing a customer while customer list is filtered.

+    1. Prerequisites: Filter display list by using the `findC KEYWORD` command, where `KEYWORD` must exist in at least 1 of the customers.
+    2. Repeat the same test cases as 1.2 to 1.4.

+### Editing a supplier

+1. Editing a supplier while all suppliers are being shown.
+    1. Prerequisites: List all suppliers using the `listS` command.
+    2. Test case: `editS 1 n/Chetwin st/chicken` <br>
+       Expected: First customer in the list will be updated to have "Chetwin" and "chicken" as his `name` and `supply type` respectively.
+Details of the edited supplier shown in the results display.
+    3. Test case: `editS -1 e/chetwinlow@gmail.com` <br>
+       Expected: Nobody is edited.
+Error details shown in the results display with a result message `Invalid comamnd format...`
+    4. Test case: `editS 1` <br>
+       Expected: Nobody is edited.
+Error details shown in the results display with a result message `At least one field to edit must be provided.`
+    5. Other incorrect edit commands to try: `editS ` / `editS f/invalid prefix` / `edit 1` / `editS x n/john`(where x is larger than the supplier
+       list size) <br>
+       Expected: Nobody is edited.
+Error details shown in the results display.
+Entering the first 2 commands will produce the same error message as test case 1.3 while entering `edit 1` will produce the error message `Unknown command` and the last one resulting in error message `The supplier index provided is invalid`

+2. Editing a supplier while supplier list is filtered.

+    1. Prerequisites: Filter display list by using the `findS KEYWORD` command, where `KEYWORD` must exist in at least 1 of the suppliers.
+    2. Repeat the same test cases as 1.2 to 1.4.

+### Editing an employee

+1. Editing an employee while all employees are being shown.
+    1. Prerequisites: List all employees using the `listE` command.
+    2. Test case: `editE 1 n/Chetwin s/5000` <br>
+       Expected: First employee in the list will be updated to have "Chetwin" and "5000" as his `name` and `salary` respectively.
+Details of the edited employee shown in the results display.
+    3. Test case: `editE -1 e/chetwinlow@gmail.com` <br>
+       Expected: Nobody is edited.
+Error details shown in the results display with a result message `Invalid comamnd format...`
+    4. Test case: `editE 1` <br>
+       Expected: Nobody is edited.
+Error details shown in the results display with a result message `At least one field to edit must be provided.`
+    5. Other incorrect edit commands to try: `editE ` / `editE f/invalid prefix` / `edit 1` / `editE x n/john`(where x is larger than the employee
+       list size) <br>
+       Expected: Nobody is edited.
+Error details shown in the results display.
+Entering the first 2 commands will produce the same error message as test case 1.3 while entering `edit 1` will produce the error message `Unknown command` and the last one resulting in error message `The employee index provided is invalid`

+2. Editing an employee while employee list is filtered.

+    1. Prerequisites: Filter display list by using the `findE KEYWORD` command, where `KEYWORD` must exist in at least 1 of the employees.
+    2. Repeat the same test cases as 1.2 to 1.4.

 ### Deleting a customer/employee/supplier/reservation

 1. Deleting a customer/employee/supplier/reservation while all customers/employees/suppliers/reservation are being shown.